splunk/splunk-operator/docs/Examples.md

 NOTE: If you try to specify the number of `replicas` on an IndexerCluster CR less than the RF (as set on ClusterMaster,) the Splunk Operator will always scale the number of peers to either the `replication_factor` for single site indexer clusters, or to the `origin` count in `site_replication_factor` for multi-site indexer clusters.

+After starting the cluster master, indexer cluster peers, and monitoring console pods using the examples above, use the `kubectl get pods` command to verify your environment:
 ```
 $ kubectl get pods
 NAME                                       READY   STATUS    RESTARTS    AGE